gbv/paia/paia.md

 Content-Language
-  : The language of textual response fields Content-Type
+  : The language of textual response fields

+Content-Type
   : The value `application/json` or `application/json; charset=utf-8` for
     JSON response; the value `application/javascript` or
     `application/javascript; charset=utf-8` for JSONP response

 X-OAuth-Scopes
   : A space-separated list of [scopes], the current token has authorized,
     not limited to PAIA scopes.
 The `change_password` scope MAY be omitted in PAIA core responses.

 X-Accepted-OAuth-Scopes
-  : A space-separated list of [scopes], the current method checks for Access-Control-Expose-Headers
+  : A space-separated list of [scopes], the current method checks for

+Access-Control-Expose-Headers
-  : The value `X-OAuth-Scopes X-Accepted-OAuth-Scopes` Access-Control-Allow-Origin
+  : The value `X-OAuth-Scopes X-Accepted-OAuth-Scopes`

+Access-Control-Allow-Origin
   : The value `*` or another origin domain in response to a `Origin` request
     header.

 WWW-Authenticate
-  : The value `Bearer` for [request errors](#request-errors) with status 401 Allow
+  : The value `Bearer` for [request errors](#request-errors) with status 401

+Allow
   : A list of supported HTTP verbs (e.g. `GET, HEAD, OPTIONS`) for
     [request errors](#request-errors) with status 405

 ## HTTP message body

-All POST requests MUST include a HTTP message body.
+All POST and PATCH requests MUST include a HTTP message body.

 * For [PAIA core] the message body MUST be sent in JSON format with content type `application/json`.
 A PAIA core server MAY also support message body as URL encoded query string.

 * For [PAIA auth] the message body MUST be sent as URL encoded query string with content type `application/x-www-form-urlencoded`.
 A PAIA auth server MAY also support message body in JSON.

 A PAIA Server MUST also accept the explicit charset UTF8 (content type